Read about Blackpool’s History >>> here <<<

 Blackpool, a favourite destination for many millions of visitors over the past 250 years or so !

-The picture postcard craze started just as Blackpool began to become the No. 1 Seaside resort to visit by the Lancashire folk !
+The picture postcard craze started just as Blackpool began to be the No. 1 Seaside resort for Lancashire folk to visit !

 An amazing advert placed in the BLACKPOOL HERALD in June 1887 !